willjobs/regulations-public-comments/README.md

         }

-## Get the JSON associated with a request to the header API:
+## Process the JSON associated with a request to the header API:

         >>> r = get_request_json(f'https://api.regulations.gov/v4/comments',
                              api_key="DEMO_KEY",